 If the other two skyscrapers we mentioned earlier are not enough, you can go to another famous skyscraper named Smith Tower.
 The magnificent views of Seattle can be enjoyed from the Observatory that is located on the top of the tower.
 Before you go down, make sure to drop by Wishing Chair, make some wishes in hope that they will come true.

 Address: 506 2nd Ave, Seattle, WA 98104, USA

 Opening Hours: 10AM-11PM (Sun-Wed), 10AM-12AM (Thu-Sat)

 Yes, the last building on the list is a restaurant.
 And this restaurant is famous because it offers a unique dining experience.
 You can enjoy both Chinese and Thai food inside what used to be railroad cars.
 But these railroad cars have been refurbished and now provide a cozy atmosphere.

 Orient Express Restaurant and Lounge

 Address: 2963 4th Ave S, Seattle, WA 98134, USA

 Opening Hours: 10.30AM-11PM (Mon-Fri), 11AM-1PM (Sat), 12PM-11PM (Sun)

 Seattle awaits your embrace

 After reading through all the iconic buildings mentioned above, the only thing that makes sense is to visit Seattle on your next vacation.
+This place has a full range of things to see and to discover, from incredible waterfall hikes to the best Airbnb experiences.
 Book your flight, drive a car or arrive by train, it really is up to you.
 One thing for sure, the largest city in Washington awaits your embrace!